 More specifically, L2742/1999 comprises a complete framework of targets, authorities, mechanisms, procedures and means of practice of land zoning, to promote the sustainable and balanced development, ensure the production and social coherence, and secure environmental protection in the entire national territory.
 The general policy goals for land zoning at national level are set in the General Framework of Physical Planning and Sustainable Development.
-The General Framework is proposed by the National Council of Physical Planning and Sustainable Development, approved by the Inter-Ministerial Coordination Committee for Physical Planning and Sustainable Development chaired by the Minister of Environment, Energy and Climate Change and is subject to approval by the Plenary Session of the Greek Parliament.
+The General Framework is proposed by the National Council of Physical Planning and Sustainable Development, approved by the Inter-Ministerial Coordination Committee for Physical Planning and Sustainable Development chaired by the Plenary Session of the Greek Parliament.
 The General Framework is further specialized and completed by the Special Frameworks for Tourism, Renewable Energy Sources and Industry.
 Moreover, L2742/1999 foresees the possibility of enactment of more Special Frameworks in sectors of particular importance or with special characteristics.
 The Special Frameworks are approved by the Inter-Ministerial Coordination Committee.